A Grammar of Model Analysis: Grama

 py-grama

-to do model analysis under uncertainty, through a quick case study
+to do model analysis under uncertainty, via a quick case study.

-To best-use this book, you should follow the Quick Start instructions below to install py-grama
+The best way to use this book is to follow the Quick Start instructions below to install py-grama

 and get familiar with the software.

-, loading in a simple model, and analyzing with some exploratory model analysis tools.
-The purpose of this quick start is not to solve a scientific problem, but rather to introduce the py-grama
+, loading in a simple model, and analyzing the model with some exploratory analysis tools.
+The purpose of this Quick Start is not to solve a scientific problem, but rather to introduce the py-grama

 toolkit with a very simple model.